jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/rook_storage_install_kubernetes.rst

 .. important::

-   **This step is required only if the StarlingX OpenStack application (stx-openstack) will be installed.**
+   This step is required only if the StarlingX OpenStack application (|prefix|-openstack) will be installed.

-**For OpenStack only:** Assign OpenStack host labels to controller-1 in support of installing the stx-openstack manifest and helm-charts later.
+**For OpenStack only:** Assign OpenStack host labels to controller-1 in support of installing the |prefix|-openstack manifest and helm-charts later.

 ::